georgekorpas/bilevel-state-tomography/README.md

 1. File [counts.ipynb](counts.ipynb)
  simulates the process of measuring the three Pauli observables and obtaining counts that will be used to constructed the empirical b vector (see Eq.
 (3) of the preprint).
 2. File [sampling.ipynb](sampling.ipynb) makes the assumptio that the IQ-plane data are obtained by a spherical Gaussian Mixture Models (one GMM for each Pauli observable) and they are sampled according to the counts recorded previously.
-Doing so, we reconstruct IQ-plane data and then using MLE we decide the membership of each sampled point.
+Doing so, we reconstruct IQ-plane data and then using MLE (also DBSCAN) we decide the membership of each sampled point.
 This allows us to reconstruct an estimated b vector.
 3. We perform "traditional" Quantum State Tomography as an SDP using CVXPY/CVX [...].
 4. We perform bilevel Quantum State Tomography [...].